FIG. 1: Trigger''s excellent GUI includes an intuitive dynamic waveform display (top-center of this figure) that greatly aids triggering setup.

 THE ENVELOPE, PLEASE

 I was thrilled that I could adjust the ASR envelopes on Trigger''s room and warehouse mics to create outstanding gated-reverb effects (see Fig. 3).
-That said, Trigger doesn''t allow numeric entry of parameter values but offers stepped controls with fairly large intervals so I couldn''t set the sustain (gate) time exactly to the tempo
+That said, Trigger doesn''t allow numeric entry of parameter values but offers stepped controls with fairly large intervals so I couldn''t set the sustain (gate) time exactly to the tempo of the song.

 All of my criticisms of Trigger are minor.
 What''s most important is that Trigger is easy to use, provides rock-solid triggering, and sounds fantastic.
-Trigger is one of the biggest upgrades to the drum sounds in my
+Trigger is one of the biggest upgrades to the drum sounds in my productions.

 EM contributing editor Michael Cooper is the owner of Michael Cooper Recording in Sisters, Ore.

 Click on the Product Summary box above to view the Trigger Platinum product page.